 A recent investigation by the Private Eye found 4,300 companies registered at a London address with Chinese officers.
 Amongst these is a company which acts as a company secretary to 3,700 anonymous companies (read their full investigation here).
 How did they do this?
-With the powerful OpenCorporates API, which allowed them to find directors with … Continue reading Now there’s a better way to search officers on OpenCorporates
+With the powerful OpenCorporates API/data dump, which allowed them to find directors … Continue reading Now there’s a better way to search officers on OpenCorporates

 ‘Verification’ is frequently said to be a critical step in generating high-quality beneficial ownership information.
 What’s less clear is what is actually meant by verification, and what are the key factors in the process.
 In fact, verification is not one step, but three.